Amedeo Modigliani: Micheli and the Macchiaioli

 Modigliani worked in Micheli's Art School from 1898 to 1900.
 Among his colleagues in that studio would have been Llewelyn Lloyd, Giulio Cesare Vinzio, Manlio Martinelli, Gino Romiti, Renato Natali, and Oscar Ghiglia.
-Here his earliest formal artistic instruction took place in an atmosphere steeped in a study of the styles and themes of 19th-century Italian art.
+Here, his earliest formal artistic instruction took place in an atmosphere steeped in a study of the styles and themes of 19th-century Italian art.
 In his earliest Parisian work, traces of this influence, and that of his studies of Renaissance art, can still be seen.
 His nascent work was influenced by such Parisian artists as Giovanni Boldini and Toulouse-Lautrec.

 Modigliani showed great promise while with Micheli, and ceased his studies only when he was forced to, by the onset of tuberculosis.

 In 1901, whilst in Rome, Modigliani admired the work of Domenico Morelli, a painter of dramatic religious and literary scenes.
 Morelli had served as an inspiration for a group of iconoclasts who were known by the title "the Macchiaioli" (from macchia —"dash of colour", or, more derogatively, "stain"), and Modigliani had already been exposed to the influences of the Macchiaioli.
-This localized landscape movement reacted against the bourgeois stylings of the academic genre painters.
+This localised landscape movement reacted against the bourgeois stylings of the academic genre painters.
 While sympathetically connected to (and actually pre-dating) the French Impressionists, the Macchiaioli did not make the same impact upon international art culture as did the contemporaries and followers of Monet, and are today largely forgotten outside Italy.

 Modigliani's connection with the movement was through Guglielmo Micheli, his first art teacher.
 Micheli was not only a Macchiaiolo himself, but had been a pupil of the famous Giovanni Fattori, a founder of the movement.
-Micheli's work, however, was so fashionable and the genre so commonplace that the young Modigliani reacted against it, preferring to ignore the obsession with landscape that, as with French Impressionism, characterized the movement.
+Micheli's work, however, was so fashionable and the genre so commonplace that the young Modigliani reacted against it, preferring to ignore the obsession with landscape that, as with French Impressionism, characterised the movement.
 Micheli also tried to encourage his pupils to paint en plein air, but Modigliani never really got a taste for this style of working, sketching in cafés, but preferring to paint indoors, and especially in his own studio.
 Even when compelled to paint landscapes (three are known to exist), Modigliani chose a proto-Cubist palette more akin to Cézanne than to the Macchiaioli.